 Inability to measure properly causes a lot of men to have a distorted measurement.
 They are having a hard time figuring out if they are truly making gains because they don’t have their true size.
-Knowing how far you are from the average size, also helps you determine how important PE gains would be.
+Knowing how far you are from the average size, also helps you determine how important gains would be.

 This step by step guide will show you how to measure your penis accurately, and consistently.

 How to Measure Bone Pressed Length

 - Allow your penis to get to 100% erect state.
 You can do this with visual or physical stimulation.

 - Stand up normally and do not thrust your hip forward or else it will add length.
 Start by locating the bone that’s at the right or left of the base of your penis, at your pelvis.

 - Take a ruler, place it on top of your penis and start measuring by pressing the base of the ruler to your pelvis until it is directly against the pubic bone.
 Pressing the base of the ruler will push the pubic fats sitting on the penile shaft.

 - Make sure that your penis is parallel with your ruler.
 If your penis is curved, straighten it out.
 This is important for an accurate measurement.

 - Take note of the measurement from the bone to the tip of your penis.
 That should be your BPEL.
 Follow these exact steps each time you need to take your measurement.

 Aside from BPEL, one of the most common measurements used is BPFL or Bone-Pressed Flaccid Length.
 It has the same process as BPEL, except you need to grip the glans of your penis and pull it outward as far as you can without hurting yourself before measuring from the bone to the tip of your penis.